Clinical laboratory science, the study and practice of diagnostic laboratory medicine,

 - Pre-Physician Assistant Option is for students pursuing a graduate education in physician

 Another offering of the Department of Laboratory Sciences and Primary Care is a Master of Science in Molecular Pathology.
-In addition, the program has a partnership with the Master of Science in Clinical Practice Management Program.
+In addition, the program has a partnership with the Master of Science in Healthcare Administration Program.

 Our students consistently score above the national average on the American Society